beave/sagan/doc/source/configuration.rst

     batch-size: 1

     # Controls how data is read from the FIFO.
 The "pipe" setting is the traditional
-    # way Sagan reads in events and is default. "json" is more flexible and
+    # way Sagan reads in events and is the default. "json" is more flexible and
     # will become the default in the future.
 If "pipe" is set, "json-map"
     # and "json-software" have no function.